instipod/DuoUniversalKeycloakAuthenticator/README.md

 ## How to use
 ### Install the authenticator extension
 1. Build or download the pre-built "DuoUniversalKeycloakAuthenticator-jar-with-dependencies.jar" JAR file.
 2. Copy this JAR file to the deployments folder on the Keycloak server.
 The exact location of this folder may be different depending on the installation configuration.
-For example, in the official Docker image, the path is `/opt/jboss/keycloak/standalone/deployments`.
+For example, in the Quarkus docker image, the path is `/opt/keycloak/providers`.
+In the legacy Docker image using WildFly, the path is `/opt/jboss/keycloak/standalone/deployments`.
 3. Restart the Keycloak application server.

 ### Configure the authenticator